RU09342/lab-3-interrupts-and-timers-boorsteid4/Button Interrupt/README.md

 ## EnergyTrace

 Using EnergyTrace on the FR series boards, I found that the button blink code that used interrupts had slightly better energy performance than the button blink code.
+A green delta means that the energy profile on the left is better than the one on the right.

 ### FR2311
 ![FR2311](https://raw.githubusercontent.com/RU09342/lab-3-interrupts-and-timers-boorsteid4/master/Button%20Interrupt/FR2311/energytrace/energytrace_compare.png)